-It is always a good time to think about your 2018 marketing reading progress and list.
 Lawyers, doctors, engineers, and architects are all required to do ongoing education to maintain their licenses.
 Marketers have no license so must tackle the task of self-educating.
 Serious marketers should read the equivalent of 10 educational and industry books per year (2500 pages) to maintain and expand skills and knowledge.
-Here are our suggestions for the must-read marketing books this year.
-Start by testing your digital marketing skills with the BrightEdge digital marketing quiz.
+Here are our suggestions for the must-read best marketing books this year.
+Start by benchmarking your digital marketing skills with the BrightEdge digital marketing quiz.

 Great marketing books for 2018